-Alex has presented at multiple IACA conferences in the past and is scheduled to present at the upcoming 2017 conference in New Orleans.
+Alex has presented at multiple IACA conferences in the past and was the 2017 recipient of the IACA Membership Award.
 She has also given conference presentations for the Massachusetts Association of Crime Analysts (MACA) and the National Gang Crime Research Center Conference.

 Driven by her passion to help others, Alex serves as a mentor for the IACA Mentoring Program and also assists new analysts throughout DFW.
-In addition, Alex currently serves on the IACA Certification Committee and previously served two times on the IACA Ethics Committee.
+Alex currently serves on the IACA Certification Committee, IACA Regional Association Committee and previously served two terms on the IACA Ethics Committee.